tterb/tterb.github.io/_posts/2016-08-20-github-calendar.md

   * This skin requires that you have **Rainmeter** installed, which you can download [here](https://www.rainmeter.net/).
   * Open the *.rmskin* package file to install, configure, and load the skin.
-  * Enter your GitHub username into the newly opened Configuration window and press 'Enter'.
+  * Enter your GitHub username into the newly opened Configuration window and press &lsquo;Enter&rsquo;.
   * Press the green button to load your GitHub Contribution Calendar.
   * **Enjoy!**